danyx23/elm-mimetype/README.md

         "Could not be parsed as a mime type at all" Just mimeType ->
         case mimeType of
-          Image Jpeg ->
+          Image subtype ->
+            if (subtype == MimeType.Jpeg) then
               "Successfully parsed as jpeg image"
-          Image _ ->
+            else
               "Some image, but not a jpeg"
           _ ->
             "Other mime type"
 ```